Skip to main content

 You may notice that the issuer of this certificate is the device itself.
 This is a self-signed certificate.
 To use a certificate signed by your Certificate Authority, see the reference guide of tedge cert.

-Register the device on AWS IoT Hub
+Register the device on AWS IoT Core

 For a device to be trusted by AWS, one needs a device certificate and the tedge cert create command is the simplest way to get one.
 Also a policy needs to be attached to the device certificate in AWS IoT Core.
 AWS IoT Core policies determine what an authenticated identity can do (here the authenticated identity is the device being connected).
 More info on AWS IoT Core policies can be found here.